 Ken Tut’s food is Sash’s strongest asset.
 It’s a spectacle of hybrid styles and flavours, part Japan, part Hawaii, part Europe, part uncharted.

-The menu at this new Windsor restaurant from Kyle Stagoll and Dave Nelson spans two hemispheres, and its dishes are designed to be shared.
+The menu at this Chapel Street restaurant spans two hemispheres, and its dishes are designed to be shared.

-It starts with an eccentric vision of Japanese fusion with tasty but screwy dishes such as raw ahi tuna crispy gyoza-skin-shell tacos, with avocado, alfalfa, Sriracha mayo and wasabi tapioca pearls.
+It starts with an eccentric vision of Japanese fusion with dishes such as raw ahi tuna crispy gyoza-skin-shell tacos, with avocado, alfalfa, Sriracha mayo and wasabi tapioca pearls.
 Or try the spicy fried-prawn sliders, which come in black activated-charcoal brioche buns.

 The Chapel Street restaurant is slick and dimly lit, with a neon sign behind the bar that declares: “Hangovers are temporary … Stories last forever.”

-Stagoll and Nelson enlisted Black Milk Designs to help with the fit-out, which includes a standout bar made from three-and-a-half tonnes of bluestone (designed to “emulate a Japanese castle,” says Stagoll) and a panelled timber roof.
+Black Milk Designs helped with the fit-out, which includes a standout bar made from three-and-a-half tonnes of bluestone and a panelled timber roof.